+Course Summary

 This course will address the topical research in laser plasma interactions, laser-plasma acceleration and plasma-based radiation sources.
 It will be divided into four connected parts starting with a thorough but brief introduction to the main theoretical concepts of laser-plasma interactions.
-The second and third parts will address the interaction of intense laser pulses with under-dense and overdense plasma respectively, with particular emphasis on laser-plasma acceleration, absorption, propagation, electron transport, plasma waves, shock waves, radiation mechanisms, non-linear optics of plasma etc. The fourth part will introduce students to the main concepts of free-electron lasers, which are important tools for scientists investigating the structure of matter.
+The second and third parts will address the interaction of intense laser pulses with under-dense and over-dense plasma respectively, with particular emphasis on laser-plasma acceleration, absorption, propagation, electron transport, plasma waves, shock waves, radiation mechanisms, non-linear optics of plasma etc. The fourth part will introduce students to the main concepts of free-electron lasers, which are important tools for scientists investigating the structure of matter.
 Students will proceed quickly from basic concepts to advanced and current applications such as compact radiation and particle sources, inertial fusion energy, fast ignition etc. They will gain a good introduction to laser-plasma interactions, which will provide a good basis for postgraduate research in this area.

-Nuclear & Plasma Physics
+Nuclear and Plasma Physics

-Theme Leader: David Ireland University of Glasgow, David.Ireland@glasgow.ac.uk
+Theme Leader: David Ireland

+University of Glasgow, David.Ireland@glasgow.ac.uk

-University of Glasgow/Lynkeos
+POM Matrix, Muon Imaging System, University of Glasgow/Lynkeos Technology

 The Nuclear and Plasma Physics (NPP) theme covers a wide range of subject areas, including a number of different specialities.
 Depending on their individual backgrounds and areas of research, PhD students will be required to attend a different set of SUPA courses.
 The decision on which courses to include should be made in consultation with the student's PhD supervisor.
-Typically, a two year course program will include:
+Typically, a two-year course program will include:

-- Specific NPP lectures taken from the course list - Core skills classes, such as C++ Programming and Data Analysis, where appropriate - Transferable skills courses such as an Entrepreneurship course
+- Specific NPP lectures taken from the course list

+- Core skills classes, such as C++ Programming and Data Analysis, where appropriate

+- Transferable skills courses such as an Entrepreneurship

+Course

 Where the number of courses taken exceeds the minimum requirement, students and their supervisors should agree on which courses should contribute towards the overall assessment.
 There are several Doctoral Training Centres that are part of NPP.
 PhDs in these Centres are usually four years in duration, where the whole of the first year is dedicated to formal courses and mini-projects.
 Students will normally decide on their PhD topic at the end of the first year.

+Semester 1

-Accelerators (SUPAACC)
+Accelerataors (SUPAACC)

+Status: Offered in 2020/21

 Lecturer: Dino Jaroszynski, M Wiggins, B Ersfeld, G Vieux

+Institution: Strathclyde

+Delivery: Video Conference

+Hours Equivalent Credit: 8

+Assessment: Continuous Assessment

+This is a postgraduate course.
+Undergraduates are welcome

+to listen but will not be examined.

-This course is cross listed with the Particle Physics Theme
+This course is cross listed with the Particle Physics Theme.

+Course Summary

 Particle accelerators are a valuable tool in probing high-energy physics (up to the Large Hadron Collider at CERN) that is vital in helping us to understand the universe.
 They also have a wealth of more down-to-earth societal applications such as radiotherapy machines for treating cancer.
 This course gives a concise introduction to the field of conventional accelerators that use radio-frequency or microwave radiation in order to accelerate charged particles (electrons, protons, ions) to high energy.

-Biomedical Applications of Lasers, Beams and Radiation (SUPABAL) Lecturer: Bernhard Hidding, Grace Gloria Manahan Institution: Strathclyde Delivery: Video Conference Hours Equivalent Credit: 12 Assessment: Continuous Assessment
+Biomedical Applications of Lasers, Beams and Radiation (SUPABAL)

+Status: TBC

+Lecturer: Bernard Hidding, Grace Gloria Manahan

+Institution: Strathclyde

+Delivery: Video Conference

+Hours Equivalent Credit: 12

+Assessment: Continuous Assessment

-This course is cross listed with the Physics and Life Sciences theme.
+This course is cross listed with the Physics and Life Sciences

+theme.